SEAF-CS/csiem-data/code/import/BMT/WP/readme.md

 ## Raw Data

-This import code reads in from a matlab file and this file also contains sites from another organisation that need to get skipped through.
+This import code reads in from a structured matlab file.
+This file is a tiered structure, the top layer of the structure are site locations, then the variables measured/calculated at that site.
+Then the last layer contains the value, date and position of the site.
+This structure also contains sites from another organisation that we didnt want imported.

 ## Site matching